Age Groups and Vaccines: 4 to 6 Years

-By this age, your child should have received several vaccines, but it probably still doesn't feel entirely comfortable watching him get more.
-Most likely your child has not had a negative consequence before, and that is likely to be the case again.
+By this age, your child should have received several vaccines, but it probably still doesn't feel entirely comfortable watching them get more.
+Most likely your child has not had a negative experience before, and that is likely to be the case again.
 If your child has had a negative experience previously, be sure to discuss that event with your child's doctor before it is time for the next vaccine to be given.
 Also, remember that your child will take the lead from you.
 If you are feeling comfortable that this is an important and necessary thing to do, your child will also be more comfortable.

 Remember, taking your children to get vaccines is an act of love.
 You are protecting them from something much worse than the pain of the shot.

-Watch your child for signs of a reaction from the vaccine including a rash, prolonged fever, or unusual behaviors.
+Watch your child for signs of a reaction from the vaccine, including a rash, prolonged fever, or unusual behaviors.
 If you have any reason for concern, call your child’s doctor who can tell you what to expect and what to do.

-While most side effects are minor, if your child has a severe reaction, you or your child's doctor can file a report to the Vaccine Adverse Events Reporting System or VAERS.
+While most side effects are minor, if your child has a severe reaction, you or your child's doctor can file a report to the Vaccine Adverse Events Reporting System, or VAERS.

 During shortages, recommendations might change to make the best use of available vaccines.
 Sometimes, the recommendations change more than once during a shortage.

-Often, the healthcare provider will set up a recall system for reaching children after shortages; however, not all offices have the staff to do this and it is difficult to recall all patients who missed vaccine doses following a shortage.
+Often, the healthcare provider will set up a recall system for reaching children after shortages; however, not all offices have the staff to do this, and it is difficult to recall all patients who missed vaccine doses following a shortage.